mbayajames/vue-nav-project/README.md

 License
 This project is licensed under the MIT License.
 See LICENSE for details.

-Built with 🚗 by [Your Name] on June 4, 2025.
+Built with 🚗 by [James Mbaya Muthiora] on June 4, 2025.